Cyborgscode/Personal-Voice-Assistent/README.md

 mv etc/pva /etc/
 ```

-# NOTE: You don't need to "move" files into place, you can of course copy them i.e. with cp or "tar c etc | tar x -C /"
+# NOTE: You don't need to "move" files into place, you can of course copy them i.e. with `cp` or `tar c etc | tar x -C /`

 Example on the modelfile: